DavidMercier/TriDiMap/docs/E_H.rst

 Note that, the elbow method is sometimes ambiguous.
 Alternatives are for example the average silhouette method or the gap statistic method...

-Ashby map
+Next steps: Ashby map or self-organized maps
 ############################################

-Such plot could be seen as a conventional Ashby map [#Ashby_2005]_, with materials families.
+The next step after the different analytical, sectorization, clustering...  approaches, could be to use nanoindentation outputs
+(phase mechanical properties in the case of a composite, an alloy...) for material selection, material design, material discovery....

+A common strategy for material selection is the usage of conventional Ashby map [#Ashby_2005]_.
-An example of a typical Ashby map is given afterwards, using the CES Selector 2018 software [#CES_Selector]_.
+An example of a typical Ashby map is given afterwards with materials families (envelops around different materials), using the CES Selector 2018 software [#CES_Selector]_.
 At some point, it is possible to add material reference (bulk, homogeneous, monophasic, ...) values on the E-H map, in order to compare experimental data with data from the literature.